Sybistroma

 Sybistroma is a genus of flies in the family Dolichopodidae.
 It includes over 50 species, described mainly from the Palaearctic and Oriental realms.
 A single species is known from the Afrotropical realm.
 Until 2005, the genus was thought to be restricted to the Mediterranean in distribution, with five known species.
-It was recently expanded to include the former genera Hypophyllus, Ludovicius and Nordicornis, as well as some species of Hercostomus.
+It was recently expanded to include the former genera Hypophyllus, Ludovicius and Nodicornis, as well as some species of Hercostomus.

 Species

 The following species are included in the genus: